 - Any person who is unable to safely wear a face covering due to age, an underlying health condition, or is unable to remove the face covering without the assistance of others;

 - While a person is in their private individual office; and

 Conspicuous signage shall be posted at all entrances informing students, staff, and visitors of the expectations set forth in this protocol.

-SC Department of Education School Bus Face Coverings Protocol
+South Carolina Department of Education School Bus Face Covering Guidelines

 As BCSD school buses are owned, funded and maintained by the South Carolina Department of Education, students and staff utilizing these buses for transport to and from school will be expected to adhere to the following South Carolina Department of Education Face Covering Guidelines for School Buses.